Predicting the Unpredictable under Subjective Expected Utility: Introduction

-We are interested in updating of beliefs conditional on novel objects drawn.
+We are interested in updating of beliefs conditional on novel objects being drawn.
 What are the predictive subjective probabilities for drawing another novel object or for redrawing a particular object drawn earlier?
 For instance, we may want to impose that the likelihood of novelty should only depend on how often novelties have occurred in the past and on how many periods we have sampled so far.
 Moreover, we may want to impose that the likelihood of a known object should only depend on its frequency so far and on how many periods we have been sampling.
 In such a case, Zabell (1997) showed that the prediction rule is characterized by two parameters.
 Consider sampling period $T$.
 The conditional probability of a novelty is and the conditional probability of the $j$th distinct object that occurred previously is with $\alpha \in [0, 1)$ and $\theta > - \alpha$.
 We characterize this prediction rule in terms properties on preferences over Savage acts.
 If subjective beliefs conform to the prediction rule, then behavior must correspond to the behavioral characterization and vice versa.
 From a positive point of view, it allows for testing with choice experiments whether or not a decision maker entertains such subjective beliefs.
 From a normative point of view, it suggests guidelines on behavior that need to be satisfied if and only if the prediction rule is judged desirable.
+The behavioral characterizations of the prediction rules allow us to endogenously derive the parameters, which are exogenously given in the theory of random partitions, from choice behavior.
 The parameter $\theta$ is positively associated with the prior belief of a novel object.
 The parameter $\alpha$ is positively associated with the effect of observing novelty in the past on the belief of future novelty.
 We can think of the decision maker as keeping a ``mental'' urn consisting of colored balls and a black ball.
 Colored balls stand for known objects and the black ball for novelty.
 Initially the urn contains a black ball with weight $\theta$.
 Each time a colored ball is drawn, it is returned to the urn together with another ball of the same color.
 Each time a black ball is drawn, it is returned to the urn together with two other balls, one black ball with weight $\alpha$ and one of a new color with weight $1 - \alpha$.
 See Aldous (1985) and Pitman (2006, Sections 3.1-2) for alternative interpretations with the Chinese restaurant process.

 The two-parameter model has been central to the literature on exchangeable random partitions (see Pitman, 1995).
 It generalizes the ubiquitous one-parameter model due to Ewens (1972) according to which the conditional probability of a novelty only depends on the sampling time.
 In this case, $\alpha = 0$, and the urn interpretation corresponds to the Hoppe urn (Hoppe, 1984); see Crane (2016) for a survey on the model associated with the Ewens sampling formula.
 We also provide properties on preferences that characterize the Ewens model.
 In the special case, when $\theta = 1$, this is the De Morgan (1838, 1845) prediction rule, which is likely the oldest explicit prediction rule for novelty; see Zabell (1992, 1997) for marvelous discussions.